Krasnodar Krai: Politics

 During the Soviet period, the high authority in the krai was shared between three persons: the first secretary of the Krasnodar CPSU Committee (who in reality had the greatest authority), the chairman of the Krai Soviet (legislative power), and the chairman of the Krai Executive Committee (executive power).
 In 1991, the CPSU lost power, and the head of the krai administration, and eventually the governor have been since appointed/elected alongside elected regional parliament.

 The Charter of Krasnodar Krai is the fundamental law of the region.
 The Legislative Assembly of Krasnodar Krai is the province's standing legislative (representative) body.
 The assembly exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
 The highest executive body is the krai government, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day-to-day matters of the province.
 The krai administration supports the governor's activities, who is the highest official and acts as the guarantor of the observance of the Krai Charter in accordance with the Constitution of Russia.

 Administrative divisions

 Krasnodar Krai is administratively divided into thirty-eight districts (raions) and fifteen cities of district equivalence.
 The districts and cities are further subdivided into eleven towns, plus urban-type settlements, and rural okrugs and stanitsa okrugs.

 Economy

 As a result of 2014 Winter Olympics, Krasnodar Krai has seen significant infrastructure spending.
 Over $50 billion has been spent on various infrastructure projects including a bullet train.

 Large companies in the region include Tander, Novorossmetal, Autonomous Heat Energy Company, Gazprom gas distribution Krasnodar, and Evrokhim Chemical Fertilizers.

+Krasnoday Krai's top export is refined petroleum, with other significant exports including wheat, hot-rolled iron bars, seed oils, and asphalt mixtures.